-Whether your children like to be creative or adventurous during the school holidays, here is our ultimate list of boredom-busting ideas so you never have to hear the words “what are we going to do today” again.
+Whether your children like to be creative or adventurous, here is our ultimate list of boredom-busting ideas so you never have to hear the words “what are we going to do today” again.

 Walk or feed a llama